Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Reinforcement Learning

 The overall workflow of the algorithmic structure is illustrated in Figure~\ref{fig: 1}, which shows the interplay between the policy (actor networks), the TQC algorithm, and the environment.
 For each attempted time step, the environment receives the current action, i.e., a proposed time step $h$, and advances with both a single large time step, $t^{n+1}=t^{n}+h$, and a substepping method with two smaller time steps of size $\frac{h}{2}$.
 These two integrations enable the environment to estimate the local error by~\cref{eq: local error}, which is required for the reward.
-The environment updates the observational space, except for the states $\widehat{U}$ and $\hat{v}$ if both integrators do not converge.
+The environment updates the observational space, except for the observed quantities $\widehat{U}$ and $\hat{w}$ if neither integrator converges.

-Following an attempted time step, the TQC algorithm generates a ``transition`` comprised of the prior observations, the action taken, the resulting reward, and the updated observations, which is then stored in a replay buffer.
+Following an attempted time step, the TQC algorithm generates a ``transition" comprising the prior observations, the action taken, the resulting reward, and the updated observations, which are then stored in a replay buffer.
 Once a set number of transitions is collected, the TQC algorithm begins training at a specified interval.
-In our work, training occurs after each attempted time step, similar to previous studies of using RL-based adaptive time-integration~\cite{dong2022adaptive,xu2023adaptive}.
+In our work, training occurs after each attempted time step, similar to previous studies using RL-based adaptive time integration~\cite {dong2022adaptive,xu2023adaptive}.